Colorado’s Front Range

 Dates: The Front Range offers excellent birding throughout the year.

-Tour Location: The eastern foothills of the Rocky Mountains, from Fort Collins to Colorado Springs
+Location: Tours are led in the eastern foothills of the Rocky Mountains, from Fort Collins to Colorado Springs.

 Highlights: